minou65/NMEA2000-BatteryMonitor/readme.md

 ## Running values
 ### Battery voltage

-### Shunt current
+### Current
 Current in amperes flowing through the shunt.
-If the current is negative, the battery is being charged.
-If it is positive, the battery is being discharged.
+If the current is positiv, the battery is being charged.
+If it is negative, the battery is being discharged.
+See [Current calibration factor](#current-calibration-factor) for more information.

-### Avg consumption
+### Avg current
 The average current consumption in the last 60 seconds.

 ### State of charge (Soc)